 Your groin is a bit like King's Cross station in London, with several different structures crossing and attaching in that area.
 In this article we’ll discuss the most common causes of groin pain in runners and running sports and give you some tips on how to get it better.
 Remember, if you need more help with an injury, you're welcome to consult our team of sports physios online via video call.

 Some of the links in this article are to pages where you can buy products or brands discussed or mentioned here.
 We earn a small commission on the sale of these products at no extra cost to you.

 Here's a recorded video of a livestream that Maryke did on this topic:

 What structures can cause groin pain?

-The groin area is a very “busy” area with loads of bones, ligaments, muscles, tendons and nerves either attaching there or crossing over it and any of them can be the cause of your pain.
-I’ve decided to list only the most common causes for groin pain that I see in runners/running sports.
+The groin area is a very “busy” area, with lots of bones, ligaments, muscles, tendons, and nerves either attaching there or crossing over it, and any of them can be the cause of your pain.
+This article focuses on only the most common causes of groin pain that we see in runners/running sports.

 2. Muscle strains/tears